How to Use Photos for Crafts

 A Collage of Family Memories

 What better way to celebrate a loved one's birthday, Mother's Day, or another personal milestone than to cover a gift in photo-themed wrapping paper?
-It is easy to create, and it will lovingly remind them of their life's journey.
+It's so easy to create, and it will lovingly remind them of their life's journey.

 Use All Those Great Cat Photos!Click thumbnail to view full-size